Arania/gitpusshuten-website/content/documentation/getting-started/deployment-hooks.md

 title: Deployment hooks
 ---

-Aside of the configuration file that gets generated for you, there is also a **hooks.rb** file.
-In here you can define any **environment specific** pre and post deployment hooks on the remote server.
+The other file at your disposal is the `.gitpusshuten/hooks.rb` file, in which you can define `pre` and `post` deploy hooks for the specified environments.
+This file doesn't really need much explanation.

 <% code do %>
 perform_on :staging, :production do